dhis2/dhis2-android-sdk/docs/content/developer/web-api-interaction.md

 ## Retrofit Service

 The SDK uses Retrofit to make requests to the Web API and the first thing we have to do is to create a retrofit service by specifying a particular end-point.
-Everything you already known about [Retrofit](https://square.github.io/retrofit/) Can be more or less used here.
+Everything you already know about [Retrofit](https://square.github.io/retrofit/) can be more or less used here.

 > **Important**
 >